dogsbodytech/dbt-lambda-functions/README.md

 Phase One
 - Manually setup the "API Gateway" for "Hello_World" funtion
 - Re-write includes/Pushover.py for urllib or urllib3
-- Work out how we are going to store secrets that we deploy such as app, user and group keys.
 - Write func_Sirportly_Pushover/lambda_function.py :-p
 - Manually setup the "API Gateway" for "Sirportly_Pushover" funtion
 - Decide if we are using "v1" or "v3" for our production branch